JamesNXN/TNN-Assesment-3/docs/RiskAssessmentandMitigation.rst

 High likelihood = There is a good chance that this risk will occur .
 Roughly a 75% chance.

-These colours were chosen as a low likelihood is generally preferable to a high likelihood.
 The fourth column describes the impact the risk would have on progress in the project.
 The fifth column shows the severity of the impact using this colour coordination: